Exploring the Complexity of Deep Neural Networks through Functional Equivalence: Introduction

 \section{Introduction}

-Feed-forward neural networks, particularly deep and wide ones, have demonstrated remarkable success in various applications widely in the fields of machine learning and artificial intelligence.
-However, one of the major challenges in understanding the success is to explain their ability to generalize well, even if they are very large and have the potential to overfit the training data\citep{neyshabur2014search,neyshabur2017exploring,razin2020implicit}.
+Artificial neural networks, particularly deep and wide ones, have shown remarkable success in various applications widely in machine learning and artificial intelligence.
+However, one of the major challenges in understanding the success is to explain their generalization ability when they are very large and prone to overfitting data \citep{neyshabur2014search,neyshabur2017exploring,razin2020implicit}.

-Theoretical studies have suggested that the generalization error can be related to the complexity, approximation power, and optimization properties of deep neural networks.
+Theoretical studies have suggested that the generalization error can be related to the complexity, approximation power, and optimization of deep neural networks.
 Larger neural networks are proved to possess better approximation power \citep{yarotsky2017error,lu2020deep,zhou2020universality}, but may exhibit larger complexity and generalization gaps \citep{bartlett2017spectrally,mohri2018foundations,bartlett2019nearly}, and can be more challenging to optimize \citep{glorot2011deep}.
 However, some aspects of deep learning initially appeared to contradict common sense: overparameterized networks tend to be easier to train \citep{frankle2018the,allen2019convergence,du2019gradient} and exhibit better generalization \citep{belkin2019reconciling,neyshabur2018the,novak2018sensitivity}.
 Although the model class's capacity was immense, deep networks did not tend to overfit \citep{zhang2017understanding}.

-Recent studies have highlighted that the functional form of neural networks may be less complex than their parametric form \cite{bui2020functional,stock2022embedding,grigsby2022functional}.
-In other words, the parameterization of neural networks is redundant, as networks with different parameters may implement the same function.
-This insight provides us with a fresh perspective for reconsidering how overparameterization truly affects the generalization and optimization.
+Recent studies have highlighted that the functional form of neural networks may be less complex than their parametric form \cite{bui2020functional,stock2022embedding,grigsby2022functional}, as networks with different parameters may implement the same function.
+This insight provides us with a fresh perspective for reconsidering how overparameterization truly affects the generalization.

-In this work, we quantitatively characterize the redundancy in the parameterization of feedforward neural networks and derive a complexity measure for these networks based on functional equivalence.
+In this work, we quantitatively characterize the redundancy in the parameterization of deep neural networks and derive a complexity measure for these networks based on functional equivalence.
 We analyze the results to gain insights into generalization and optimization in deep learning.